 Affected cats are usually young and may be male or female.
 They are frequently obese.
 Early signs may include a dull hair coat or dry skin.
 Cats often become lethargic and lose agility.
 The back or abdomen becomes very tender.
 In advanced cases, even a light touch can cause pain.
 Lumpy deposits of fat under the skin may be seen.
 Fever is always present, and loss of appetite is common.

-The cat's diet must be changed to exclude the source of excess fat.
+The cat’s diet must be changed to exclude the source of excess fat.
 In addition, supplementing the diet with vitamin E in an appropriate form is usually recommended.
 Antibiotics are not helpful, as the condition is not bacterial.
-Because the condition is quite painful, affected cats should be handled as little as possible.
+Because the condition is quite painful, affected cats are given prescription pain medications and should be handled as little as possible.

 Skeletal muscle tumors can be benign or cancerous (malignant).
 Malignant tumors can spread and invade nearby muscle.
 They can also spread to other parts of the body.
 Signs include localized swelling and lameness.
 The diagnosis is confirmed by taking a small tissue sample called a biopsy.
 The tumor generally must be surgically removed or the limb amputated.
-Chemotherapy and radiation may be used depending on the type of tumor (see Cancer and Tumors: What is Cancer?).
+Chemotherapy and radiation may be used depending on the type of tumor.

 Also see professional content regarding myopathies in small animals.